 Create pathways to jobs

-To succeed in today's digital economy, workers need access to learning resources to gain the skills required for in-demand technical and tech-enabled jobs.
+To succeed in today's digital economy, jobseekers need to learn the skills required for in-demand technical and tech-enabled jobs.

 By the numbers